-8 Systems In You Car You Should Inspect Regularly
+8 Systems In Your Car You Should Take Care Of Regularly

 Replace Your Power Steering Fluid

 One of the most neglected or forgotten servicing items is to change the power steering fluid.
 The power steering fluid needs to be replaced every few years to prevent complete steering rack failure.
 To flush and replace the fluid all you need is a turkey baster or suction device to remove the fluid and replace it with new fluid designed for your vehicle.
 Do this a few times and you will have completely flushed the system.
 You can compare the old and new fluid to assess the difference it made.
 The new power steering fluid is red whereas the worn-out old fluid turns dark because of all the contaminants.

 The power steering fluid is highly pressurized and runs through the entire power steering system from the pump to the hydraulic valve and the steering rack.
 Over the years, this fluid gets contaminated with dust and debris which increases the wear and tear on the delicate rubber seals and gaskets within the steering rack.
 Torn seals will cause leaks from the rack which will reduce the functionality of the system and increase steering effort.
 The only way to fix this problem is to completely rebuild the steering rack assembly which is a painstaking job and costs a lot in labor fees.
 This is sole because of the steering rack’s location.
 Removing the steering rack requires you to jack up the engine, and transmission, and even remove the subframe in some cases.
 So we advise you to replace your steering fluid if you have racked up more than 100,000 km on your vehicle and especially if the fluid has turned dark.